ganrad/aks-aspnet-sqldb-rest/README.md

     ```bash
     # Create a 2 Node AKS cluster v1.14.5.
 This is not the latest patch release.
     # We will upgrade to the latest patch release in a subsequent lab/Section.
+    # The 'az aks' command below will provision an AKS cluster with the following settings -
+    # - Kubernetes version ~ 1.14.5
+    # - No. of application/worker nodes ~ 2
+    # - RBAC ~ Disabled
+    # - Location ~ US West 2
+    # - DNS Name prefix for API Server ~ akslab
     $ az aks create --resource-group myResourceGroup --name akscluster --location westus2 --node-count 2 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac --kubernetes-version "1.14.5"
     #
     # Verify state of AKS cluster